 Indeed, music can break through and shake people from their self-absorbed, chaotic, and frequently isolated lives, soften their hearts, and enable them to recognize, feel, relate, and then even dance, sing, laugh, and cry all that they hold within but could never find a way to express – all without ever speaking a word.
 Music is the God-given "equalizer,” the unspoken language that holds the power to link any and all human souls together and remind both the performer and the listener alike that they are not alone.

 When I consider all of this, the hours, days, and years throughout my life spent in practice rooms, along with any pressure or stress involved with performing - as well as any the pressure and stress involved with organizing and presenting this series(!) - suddenly becomes more than worthwhile.
 And what is more, when I consider the number of isolated and hurting souls longing for this equalizing connection to be found in hospitals, nursing homes, hospices, homeless shelters, and prisons... what more is there to say?
 My path becomes clear and my work becomes a joy.

 And so you may ask again: "How is it you can benefit society through an elusive art form?”
 I hope always to answer you with this: I wish to become a vehicle for the divine gift and link that is called music, penetrating and ministering to peoples' hearts.
 This is how I want to spend my life: In joyful appreciation of the gift I have been given, in committed service to sharing my talents with those who need to hear them most, while learning how best to speak that wordless language which knows no social boundaries, respectfully speaking with music what God has blessed me with the voice to say.

-- Molly Carr, Executive and Artistic Director
+- Molly Carr, Founding Director